ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

 # 08/13/21

+## Playtest Notes

+* Already vastly better with increased pools and skills as well as achievement difficulties.
+   * The main thing: number of dice for an achievement and pool size need to be fairly closely aligned.
+* The "combo achievement" option is also pretty cool.
+   * Although, it may require some careful sequencing - probably should collect all achievements prior to refilling the achievement deck.
+* May need dice limits on locations as well.
+* Achievements still feel a little too easy.
+   * Also, should they cost actions to complete?
+   * They're still a little weird, given they aren't attached to a location.

 ## Playtest Prep

+* One more time doing restricted region playtest - although not going to get too much info from this.
 * Iterated once on the character cards, added some variety.
 * Will have resource pools of 3.
 * Will add 1 to all the character skills.
 * Going to iterate once on the achievements as well.

+## More Achievement Notes

+One of the things about fixed numbers is the difficulty in adjusting dice.
+Cards can do it, but there's no action that does it.
+Maybe if enough cards can do it, it may not be a big deal.
+But that could be a vote more in favor of totals or patterns like "pair", which are both far more flexible.

+## Card Movement Costs

+One option is to put movement costs on each site card for the cost to move _to_ the site.

+So, like, Empire: 2, Red Bank: 3, Settled Lands: 4.
+Or Empire: 1, Red Bank: 3, Settled: 3, etc. You could even have a "can't move" there icon, or a special tag for port locations, etc.

 # 08/12/21